Cumulo/recollect.cljs/README.md

 For vectors, data is supposed to be manipulated from the tail.
 Items in the new vector are mapped to its old ones by index.

-For sequences, it's always considered changed totally.
+For sequences, unchanged values since the tail is kept.
+Changed elements in the front will be replaced directly.

 ### Related